pip-services/pip-services-docs/content/en/dart/grpc/clients/commandable_grpc_client.md

 The call is made via Invoke method and all parameters are sent in args object.
 The complete route to remote method is defined as serviceName + '.' + name.

-> Future callCommand(String name, String correlationId, params)
+> Future callCommand(String name, String? correlationId, params)

 - **name**: String - name of the command to call.
-- **correlationId**: String - (optional) transaction id used to trace execution through the call chain.
+- **correlationId**: String? - (optional) transaction id used to trace execution through the call chain.
 - **params**: dynamic - command parameters.
 - **returns**: Future - feature that receives the result